 Making the Switch

 The sooner you switch from hard bristles to soft, the better.
 It may take some time for you to get used to the difference in feeling, but give it some time – your teeth will thank you!
 When selecting a soft bristled brush, make sure to pick one that has an ADA Seal of Acceptance, which assures that the brush has gone through quality control testing and has been proven to be both effective and safe.
-If you’re having trouble deciding which brush to pick, consult with your dentist east islip.
+If you’re having trouble deciding which brush to pick, consult with your poughkeepsie dentist.
 He or she will be happy to make recommendations.